SonarSource/sonarqube/server/sonar-docs/src/pages/branches/short-lived-branches.md

 ## New Code Period

-The ephemeral nature of short-lived branches means no explicit New Code Period is necessary; it's all new code.
+The ephemeral nature of short-lived branches means the New Code Period is implicit; everything changed in the branch is new code.

 ## Settings and Quality Profiles on Branches